Taking a Leave of Absence

 Once you have decided to take a Leave of Absence you should:

 - Review the terms of a Leave of Absence and submit the eForm through Axess.

 - Meet with your Academic Advisor to discuss your situation and get their endorsement on the Leave of Absence eForm.

-- Expect the Dean of Students Office to review your situation and reach out to you regarding any support that may be helpful to your specific circumstances.
+- The Dean of Students office will also review your situation and may reach out to you regarding any support that may be helpful to your specific circumstances.

 - If you are requesting a military Leave of Absence, be sure to attach the certification letter you receive from the VA Certification Officer to your eForm.

 - If you are a Coterm student with your undergraduate career still open, you must also contact your graduate major department and obtain a departmental endorsement on the eForm.
 If you have closed your undergraduate career, any leaves will be processed by your graduate department.

 - Follow up with Student Housing and Financial Aid and clear any related obligations.